cachethq/docs/README.md

 # Cachet Documentation

-[Cachet](https://cachethq.io) is a beautiful and powerful open-source status page system that allows you to better communicate downtime and system outages to your customers, teams, and shareholders.
+[Cachet](https://cachethq.io) is an easy-to-use and powerful open-source status page system.
+Cachet allows you effectively communicate downtime and system outages to your customers, teams, and shareholders.

-This repository contains the source code for the Cachet documentation, which is built using [Mintlify](https://mintlify.com).
+This repository contains the source code for the Cachet documentation which is built using [Mintlify](https://mintlify.com).

 ## Running Locally